rhythmagency/formulate/complex-form.md

 ---

 # Creating a Complex Form
-Here's is what a more complicated for might look like:
+Here's is what a more complicated form might look like:

 ![Rendered Complex Formulate Form](/images/complex-form/done.png)